kitajs/docs/routing/html.md

 ::: warning

-This documentation covers the @kitajs/html beta `4.0.0` version.
+This documentation covers the @kitajs/html `4.0.0-beta` version.
 It's recommended to wait for the stable release before using it in production.

 :::